How to List on the MLS Without a Realtor

 Taking the time to review the ins and outs of your listing agreement will prevent surprises later on in the selling process.
 If you notice any part of the agreement that doesn’t make sense, ask your provider clarifying questions or consult a trusted real estate attorney to review the deal with you.

-5. Submitting your listing
+5. Submit your listing

 Once you review and sign the listing agreement, you must submit your information to the MLS.
 Your provider will instruct you on delivering your photos and property description before the listing goes live.